kumu/docs/guides/images.md

 - Make sure you're not using the SNA template, which doesn't support images.
 If you are using that template, you can [switch to a different one](/guides/templates.html#switching-templates).
 - If you're entering image links directly:
-  - Make sure your link leads directly to the image, rather than a webpage with the image on it
+  - Make sure your link leads directly to the image, rather than a webpage with the image on it.
+There are many places where you can host your images, but [this website](https://imgbb.com/) is generally a good place to start.
   - Make sure your image URL is using a secure connection—that is, the link starts with `https` instead of just `http`
   - Disable image proxy: click the menu icon <i class="fa fa-bars"></i> in the upper left of the map editor, then click **Admin** and click **disable it**.